Sustain Everyone

 As I reflect humbly on the current social landscape, it seems necessary to reframe this blog as a platform where I write about sustainability in terms of social and environmental justice, beginning to expose white supremacy in the past and in today’s systems and structures, in particular, to address the following questions:

-1. What policies and history contributes to the disparities we see across black and white communities in NYC and the USA in general?
+1. What policies and history contribute to the disparities we see across communities in NYC, and in the US more generally (ex: redlining by the federal government via HOLC)?

 2. How do/did people in power contribute to segregation in housing and education through overt and covert racist behavior today and in the past?

-3. Why do communities of color face higher levels of environmental burdens than white communities?
+3. Why do disadvantaged communities face higher levels of environmental burdens than white communities?

 4. How can we address racial segregation in housing and education on a local and national level?

-I hope you follow along on this personal journey of growth and evolution, to look critically at oppressive structures and systems, and consider a path forward that acknowledges our painful history and our own implicit biases, so that we continue to learn and to build better systems with an aware compassion.
+I hope you follow along on this personal journey of growth and evolution, to look critically at oppressive structures and systems, and consider a path forward that acknowledges our history bias so that we continue to learn and build better systems with compassion and awareness.

 @Matthew_Gerard_